hans-thomas/valravn/docs/content/docs/_index.md

 ## Tests

-To start testing run below commands step by step:
+To start testing clone the repository and then run below commands step by step:

 ```bash
 > docker compose up -d